RamSailopal/resolvconf/README.md

       unzip /tmp/ProtonVPN_server_configs.zip

 8) Set up a User Defined connection in the Kodi OpenVPN addon using the following guide - https://github.com/Zomboided/service.vpn.manager/wiki/09.-User-Defined-VPNs
       Use **/tmp/ProtonVPN** as the location of the opvpn files.
-When entering username and password credentials, **make sure that you use the Open VPN credentials supplied by Proton VPN as opposed the the Proton VPN account credentials**
+When entering username and password credentials, **make sure that you use the Open VPN credentials supplied by Proton VPN as opposed to the Proton VPN account credentials**

 9) Amend the imported vpn files with the following command: